ankur512512/rubyonrails/README.md

 ### What did you not include in your solution that you want us to know about?
 I did include the `prometheus` part earlier and I was able to pull metrics as well in the dashboard but due to shortage of time I couldn't get my head around how to document it in a nice fancy way to present.
-I have intentionally commented out the code in the docker-compose file so if need can be used again.
+I have intentionally commented out the code in the docker-compose file, so if needed, can be used again.

-Also, I could have implemented a reverse proxy solution using nginx but again due to shortage of time and as instructed I chose to go with the fluentd feature as I had to choose any one of the listed features.
-But if given more time or needed in future I can do that, I have a mental description of that in my mind already.
+Also, I could have implemented a reverse proxy solution using nginx but again due to shortage of time and as instructed in the assignment I chose to go with only one feature which is `Logging` feature using fluentd.
+But if given more time or needed in future I can do reverse proxy as well I guess, atleast I have an idea of how I am going to do that in my mind already. :)

 ### Other information about your submission that you feel it's important that we know if applicable.
-This was my first time working on Ruby on Rails and so please forgive my novice mistakes if any.
+This was my first time working on Ruby on Rails, so please forgive my novice mistakes, if any.

+Cheers !!
+Ankur